edavis03/Text-Categorization-Using-KLD/README.md

 examples:
 </br> </br>
 > I love kittens.
 1
->Thought the muppets were creepy!
+>&nbsp; Thought the muppets were creepy!
 0
 </br> </br>

 2. testingfile is the name of the dataset that we would